pryoucan/Movie_Reccomendation-Python-IMDB_alternative/README.md

 # STEPS TO RUN THE PROJECT
 1: After cloning or downloading this repository to your device, install the required libraries.
-Run the following command in your terminal to install the libraries listed in requirements.txt:
+Run the following command in your terminal to install the libraries listed in
+> requirements.txt
+>
+Run the below:
 > pip install -r requirements.txt

 2: Obtain an API key: